 Here are the top 5 Best Upcoming Electric Trucks to Add and Upgrade Your Fleet in future:

-Tesla is a leader when it comes to EVs (Electric vehicles), and thus when they announced all-electric long-haul, heavy duty semi-trucks in 2017, it was an expected news.
-The company announced that it will start production of two types of Tesla Semi – one with 300 mile range and other with about 600 mile range, and it will be equipped with four Model 3-derived electric motors for better and swift acceleration, even while carrying heavier load.
+Tesla is a leader when it comes to EVs (Electric vehicles), and thus when they announced all-electric long-haul, heavy-duty semi-trucks in 2017, it was expected news.
+The company announced that it will start production of two types of Tesla Semi – one with a 300-mile range and other with about 600-mile range, and it will be equipped with four Model 3-derived electric motors for better and swift acceleration, even while carrying a heavier load.
 Tesla also claimed that both the Semis will help save more than $200,000 in fuel.
 Safety features like enhanced autopilot along with driver seating in the center offer maximum visibility and control.
 As per Tesla, the semi base price will be $150,000 to $180,000 in 2022.

-Volvo began testing for its battery electric vehicle called VNR Electric, a part of Low-Impact Green Highway Transport Solution (LIGHTS), on highway roads around Los Angeles since 2019.
-The production and sales of the VNR FL and VNR FE will begin in the end of 2020.
-With the travel range of 130-180 miles, the Volvo VNR Electric trucks are good for urban usage like waste collection, delivery transport, consumables and light construction work.
+Volvo began testing for its battery-electric vehicle called VNR Electric, a part of Low-Impact Green Highway Transport Solution (LIGHTS), on highway roads around Los Angeles since 2019.
+The production and sales of the VNR FL and VNR FE will begin at the end of 2020.
+With the travel range of 130-180 miles, the Volvo VNR Electric trucks are good for urban usages like waste collection, delivery transport, consumables and light construction work.
 The VNR FL weighs 16 tonnes, has a power output of 200 kWh, and takes about 60-90 minutes to charge depending upon the number of batteries (4 or 6).
-The VNR FE is coming with 4 batteries, chargeable in under an hour, 330 kWh output, and 27 ton weight.
+The VNR FE is coming with 4 batteries, chargeable in under an hour, 330 kWh output, and 27-ton weight.

 A class 8 day cab by BYD, BYD 8TT is ready to be rolled out in the US by the end of 2020.
-BYD has a focus on offering short and medium haul electric vehicles of class 4 and 6.
-The BYD 8TT has a range of 125 miles with a top speed of 60mph, and has already been deployed by Anheuser-Busch for its South California fleet in 2019.
+BYD has a focus on offering short and medium-haul electric vehicles of classes 4 and 6.
+The BYD 8TT has a range of 125 miles with a top speed of 60mph and has already been deployed by Anheuser-Busch for its South California fleet in 2019.

 Future of Electric Trucks

 Upcoming electric trucks are definitely more advantageous over regular fossil fuel vehicles.
-Electric big rigs offer silent rides and are cost efficient.
+Electric big rigs offer silent rides and are cost-efficient.
 This alternate fuel they use has minimal CO2 emission, which is safe for the environment.
-The only challenging is the time (usually an hour) to recharge the batteries.
+The only challenge is the time (usually an hour) to recharge the batteries.

-The electric big rig manufacturers like Nikola have already set up hydrogen fueling stations worldwide.
-By 2028, Nikola have a plan to setup at least 700 such stations across the US .
+The electric big-rig manufacturers like Nikola have already set up hydrogen fueling stations worldwide.
+By 2028, Nikola has a plan to set up at least 700 such stations across the US.
 According to Statista, there are approximately 78,500 charging outlets and 25,000 charging stations across the US, as of March 2020.
-These numbers show the eventual shift in use of electric vehicles over diesel and petrol ones.
+These numbers show the eventual shift in the use of electric vehicles over diesel and petrol ones.

 Why EVs are expensive?

-We have ongoing discussion on trucking in our trucking groups.
-You are welcome to participate and provide the valuable input.
+We have an ongoing discussion on trucking in our trucking groups.
+You are welcome to participate and provide valuable input.